typhon-ci/typhon/doc/src/usage.md

 Let's create a flake in the `$config` repository, then add an output `typhonProject`.
-We are going to import `typhon` as a flake input and use the `mkGithubProject` helper function from the library:
+We are going to import `typhon` as a flake input and use the `github.mkProject` helper function from the library:

 ```nix
 {